Smoked Paprika Salmon with Mango Salsa (Pan-fried/Baked)

 It has a wonderful smoky, slightly charred savoriness that complements the bold flavor of salmon.
 Salmon with paprika is more than a match made in heaven!

-Season the salmon fillets with paprika rub and splash some lime juice on them before frying/baking.
-Serve them with simple mango salsa.
+Season the salmon fillets with smoked paprika rub and splash some lime juice on them before frying/baking.
+Serve the delicious flaky salmon with simple mango salsa.

 Can healthy cooking get easier than this?

-A QUICK TIP: Make it a keto spicy salmon by using butter instead of oil for pan-frying.
+A QUICK TIP: Make this simple recipe keto spicy salmon by using butter instead of oil for pan-frying.

 Ingredients